French air strikes target Islamic State oil infrastructure

-DAKAR/PARIS French warplanes have struck Islamic State oil and gas infrastructure targets in eastern Syria aimed at weakening Islamic State's financial resources, Defense Minister Jean-Yves Le Drian said on Tuesday.
+DAKAR/PARIS French warplanes have struck Islamic State oil and gas infrastructure targets in eastern Syria aimed at weakening Islamic State's financial resources, Defence Minister Jean-Yves Le Drian said on Tuesday.

 Paris launched its first combat missions in Syria at the end of September, destroying Islamic State training camps to prevent the group from carrying out attacks against French interests and to protect Syrian civilians.
 However, the strikes this week appear to go beyond its original mandate.

-"There was a strike yesterday on an oil distribution center and last night we have hit another oil distribution center and a gas separation factory," Le Drian told a news conference in Dakar.
+"There was a strike yesterday on an oil distribution centre and last night we have hit another oil distribution centre and a gas separation factory," Le Drian told a news conference in Dakar.

-The defense ministry said the strikes had taken place in the Deir az-Zor region.
+The defence ministry said the strikes had taken place in the Deir az-Zor region.

 "The objective is to weaken the financial capacity of Islamic State by disrupting the exploitation of oil resources in zones under the control of this terrorist group," it said in a statement.

-France had until September only struck Islamic State targets in neighboring Iraq, carrying out just 3 percent of air strikes in an offensive on the group by a U.S.-led coalition.
+France had until September only struck Islamic State targets in neighbouring Iraq, carrying out just 3 percent of air strikes in an offensive on the group by a U.S.-led coalition.

 It has now carried out dozens of sorties over Syria, but just five strikes so far.
 It announced this week it was deploying its aircraft carrier to the region to bolster French firepower while international efforts were underway to launch Syrian peace talks.